openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 .. dropdown:: OpenCV

    OpenCV is necessary to run demos from Open Model Zoo (OMZ).
-Some OpenVINO samples and demos also use OpenCV as a dependency.
+Some OpenVINO samples can also extend their capabilities when compiled with OpenCV as a dependency.
 The Intel® Distribution of OpenVINO™ provides a script to install OpenCV: ``<INSTALL_DIR>/extras/scripts/download_opencv.sh``.

    .. note::
       Make sure you have 2 prerequisites installed: ``curl`` and ``tar``.